processing/p5.js/contributor_docs/access.md

 Increasing access is not a focus on expanding the raw number of people in the p5.js community.
 It is a focus on making p5.js available to and approachable for more people who are excluded from the p5.js community (intentionally or not) and people who are excluded from similar tools.

+Access here means making p5.js better for:

+- People who speak Spanish, Chinese, or other languages besides English
+- People who are Black, Indigenous, or people of Color
+- People who are lesbian, gay, bisexual, trans, or queer
+- People with marginalized genders
+- People who are disabled or sick
+- and other people who are systemically excluded

 ### Examples

 These are examples of efforts we believe to increase access: